Best Headphones 2014

 Active noise cancelling works best on low- and mid-frequency noise, such as engines, air conditioners and other such drones.
 It's generally less effective at reducing high-frequency noise than simpler isolation.
 If you want the best noise cancelling in the business, look at Bose's range of headphones.
 They don't always offer the very best sound quality, but their cancellation is second to none.

-Whichever kind of headphones or earphones you're after, we have the lot here.
-All the best from Sennheiser, Phonak, Philips and all the best names in the biz.
+Whichever you're after, we have the best headphones right here.
+All the best from Sennheiser, Philips, Sony and all the best names in the biz.